CRPA / Anti-jam Antenna Testing

 Global Navigation Satellite Systems (GNSS) are satellite-based networks that provide positioning, navigation, and timing (PNT) services worldwide.

 Each GNSS satellite continuously broadcasts a radio signal containing precise location and timing information.
-Remarkably, by the time these signals reach Earth, they are millions of times weaker than a typical Wi-Fi signal — which makes them easy to block (jam) or fake (spoof).
+By the time these signals reach Earth, they are millions of times weaker than a typical Wi-Fi signal — which makes them easy to block (jam) or fake (spoof).

 What is a CRPA and why use it?

 For systems that rely on GNSS in critical missions, resilience under all types of signal interference and environmental challenges is essential.
 That is where CRPAs come in.
 These advanced, adaptive antennas filter out jamming, detect fake spoofed signals, and focus receiver tracking towards the real GNSS “truth” signals — all in real-time.
-In GPS-contested situations, known as navigation warfare (NAVWAR) environments, CRPAs are an essential anti-jamming, anti-spoofing technology that can be the difference between mission success or failure.
+In GPS-contested situations, known as NAVWAR, CRPAs are an essential anti-jamming, anti-spoofing technology that can be the difference between mission success or failure.

 A CRPA is made up of multiple small antennas called antenna elements, which work together as an antenna array.
 These elements are spaced evenly and combine incoming radio signals to function like one single, steerable antenna.
 The signals from each element are sent to the antenna electronics (AE) unit, which processes them.
 This AE unit can either be built into the same housing as the antenna array or placed separately, depending on the use case.